torproject/onionbalance/docs/onionbalance-config.rst

   needed for your backend Tor instance.

 srv/<ONION_ADDRESS>/private_key
-  Directory containing the private key for you backend hidden service instance.
+  Directory containing the private key for you backend onion service instance.
   This key is less critical as it can be rotated if lost or compromised.